-Note: For the five-year period beginning January 1, 2014, the following instructions are mandatory.
+Note: For the period beginning January 1, 2014 and extending through September 30, 2019 (or other date as required by law), the following instructions are mandatory.
 The following box should be checked for all waivers that furnish waiver services to the 42 CFR §435.217 group effective at any point during this time period.

 Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.
-In the case of a participant with a community spouse, the State uses spousal post-eligibility rules under §1924 of the Act.
+In the case of a participant with a community spouse, the state uses spousal post-eligibility rules under §1924 of the Act.

-Complete Items B-5-e (if the selection for B-4-a-i is SSI State or §1634) or B-5-f (if the selection for B-4-a-i is 209b State) and Item B-5-g unless the state indicates that it also uses spousal post-eligibility rules for the time periods before January 1, 2014 or after December 31, 2018.
+Complete Items B-5-e (if the selection for B-4-a-i is SSI State or §1634) or B-5-f (if the selection for B-4-a-i is 209b State) and Item B-5-g unless the state indicates that it also uses spousal post-eligibility rules for the time periods before January 1, 2014 or after September 30, 2019 (or other date as required by law).

-Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018 (select one).
+Note: The following selections apply for the time periods before January 1, 2014 or after September 30, 2019 (or other date as required by law) (select one).

-• Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.
+Spousal impoverishment rules under §1924 of the Act are used to determine the eligibility of individuals with a community spouse for the special home and community-based waiver group.

-In the case of a participant with a community spouse, the State elects to (select one):
+In the case of a participant with a community spouse, the state elects to (select one):

-- Use spousal post-eligibility rules under §1924 of the Act.
-(Complete Item B-5-b (SSI State) and Item B-5-d) - Use regular post-eligibility rules under 42 CFR §435.726 (SSI State) or under §435.735 (209b State)
+Use spousal post-eligibility rules under §1924 of the Act.

+(Complete Item B-5-b (SSI State) and Item B-5-d)

+Use regular post-eligibility rules under 42 CFR §435.726 (SSI State) or under §435.735 (209b State) (Complete Item B-5-b (SSI State).
+Do not complete Item B-5-d)

+Spousal impoverishment rules under §1924 of the Act are not used to determine eligibility of individuals with a community spouse for the special home and community-based waiver group.
+The state uses regular posteligibility rules for individuals with a community spouse.